taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 2: ECRs.md

 # Engineering Change Request Protocols for Documentation

-> **NOTE:** This document outlines the purpose and the functionality of document requests submitted via ECRs.
+> This document outlines the purpose and functionality of document requests submitted via ECRs.
 These ECRs should be visible via the two (2) windows created in the [previous section](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%201:%20Doc%20Requests/Section%201:%20Manufacturing%20Doc%20Requests.md) of this [chapter](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%201:%20Doc%20Requests).

 ## What are ECRs?